VoltaicGRiD/FVTT-Detailed_Character_Info/README.md

-# FVTT-Detailed_Character_Info
+# Detailed Character Info
 A custom made FoundryVTT module designed to allow characters to input additional, custom data for their characters for increased role play.
+This module is not published, has no localization, and presently, is only to be used privately while questions and answers are rewritten to avoid copyright infringement.
+Please utilize the template as is, as the questions have been removed to avoid this copyright issue.